Contact details/ Joining the lab

 Google map - we are in the "New Biochemistry" building on the second floor.

-We have two funded postdoctoral positions available, to start in the middle of 2014; one would be ideal for someone with experience in engineering, design or selection of proteins and the other for someone with experience in cell biology and microscopy.
+We have two ERC-funded postdoctoral positions available; one would be ideal for someone with experience in protein engineering, design or selection and the other for someone with experience in cell biology and microscopy.
+The official closing dates have passed, but we may consider late applications so e-mail Mark your CV.

 Also we are keen to sponsor candidates, either with PhDs or coming to the end of their PhD, to apply for postdoctoral fellowship awards.
 Get in contact as early as you can, because this process always takes a while.